Guyon Purchas: Biography

-It is believed that Guyon may have speculated a good deal in property during the Land Boom of the late 1880s, and with the bank crash and depression starting in 1893 he eventually had to leave his house, and sold all the furniture, including antiques, in early 1894.
 Notices at the time stated his wife was then departing overseas, perhaps to join her husband, or he may also have tried his luck in gold boom Western Australia like many other architects, but by late 1894 he is noted as the architect of extensions for the Women's Hospital in Carlton.

 At the end of 1896 Guyon went into partnership with William Shields.
 Their first project was a new hotel In the late 1890s he contributed many articles to the local journal Arts & Crafts, and ran a course in Applied Art at the National Gallery School, which was focussed on wood carving.
 The class of 1896 was entirely female students, and the results were favourably reviewed, the products described as in various historic styles but also representing the growing desire for 'art in the household'.

 He was then engaged for his first project adding to and extending a large homestead in Victoria's rural Western District, then undergoing a period of growth.
 Many homesteads were rebuilt or greatly altered and extended at this time, with many notable examples in the new Arts & Crafts style.
 Purchas' design for Coragulac near Colac in 1897 involved a large addition to the earlier formal bluestone house, in matching bluestone, but as a picturesque compositions including a semi-circular bay with conical roof.
 The interiors included extensive use of plasterwork in the new Art Nouveau style, and a large timber fireplace with carved dragons on the corners, as seen at Tay Greggan.
 Coragulac was for the Robertson family, and this was followed by the work for which Purchas is best known, the extensive alterations to Purrumbete, with its multiple gables and lofty great hall, compete with minstrel's gallery with an elaborate Art Nouveau carved screen and integral artworks.
 This was for W T Manifold, a member of one of the most prominent Western District families, and was followed a few years later by work at the adjacent Wiridgil, for his brother Edward Manifold.